Kinds of types in Scala, part 3: embedding some more info in a type

 with SecondServiceComponentImpl

-Each component of such construct is called layer.
+Each component of such a construct is called a layer.
 When we compose layers together, we are baking a cake.
-This metaphor is an origin of the name of this patter - a cake pattern.
-Me and many other programmers discovered, that such bastardized mixin causes more troubles, that it solves.
+This metaphor is the origin of the name of this pattern - a cake pattern.
+Many programmers and I discovered that such a bastardized mixin causes more troubles than it solves.
 Problems with extensions, maintenance and initialization order I already described in another article.

 Creating new types out of existing: tagged and value types

-One ways of handling this issues was designed by Miles Sabin for shapeless, the other one was provided by language authors.
+One way of handling these issues was designed by Miles Sabin for shapeless; the other one was provided by the language authors.

-Solution proposed by Miles Sabin works by tricking the compiler to believe, that our value is of the type it is not:
+The solution proposed by Miles Sabin works by tricking the compiler into believing that our value is of a type it is not:

 object tag {